 Unfortunately, not everyone has access to such a varied diet worldwide.
 In many developing countries, people rely on cereals as their main source of energy supply.
 This might cause several health problems in the long run.

-Dr. Alexander Gysler is a Swiss scientist who has been studying nutrition for over 40 years and has developed the FMD (Frequency Mapping of Diet) with his team at the University of Bern in Switzerland.
-He also developed FoodMatrix, which is an easy-to-use software tool for food analysis with over 32,000 foods from almost any country in the world.
-Dr. Gysler is a consultant for numerous food manufacturing companies and helps them to increase the quality and shelf-life of their products through the use of proper packaging technology.
+Dr Alexander Gysler is a Swiss scientist studying nutrition for over 40 years and developed the FMD (Frequency Mapping of Diet) with his team at the University of Bern in Switzerland.
+He also developed FoodMatrix, an easy-to-use software tool for food analysis with over 32,000 foods from almost any country worldwide.
+Dr Gysler is a consultant for numerous food manufacturing companies and helps them increase the quality and shelf-life of their products through proper packaging technology.